-- Approve or reject Prescribed Fire Burn Plans, ensuring that Prescribed Fire Burn Plans (RxBPs) are designed to achieve Land and Resource Management Plan objectives, and meet service-wide and regional requirements found in FSM 5142, 5143, and 5145, and the Interagency Prescribed Fire Planning and Implementation Procedures Guide.
-This authority may be delegated to a District Ranger on the basis of qualification, experience, and demonstrated ability (see sec.
-FSM 5142.51). - Approve or disapprove ignition of new prescribed fire.
-This authority may be delegated to a District Ranger on the basis of qualification, experience, and demonstrated ability (see sec.
-FSM 5140.7). - Request Regional Forester approval for new prescribed fire as required by Regional direction, or National direction for Preparedness Levels IV and V. - Ensure and document the relevant training and experience that demonstrate that personnel implementing Prescribed Fire Burn plans meet service-wide and regional requirements found in FSM 5140 and the Interagency Prescribed Fire Planning and Implementation Procedures Guide. - Ensure accurate and timely reporting of all Forest or Grassland prescribed fire activity and report all wildfires resulting from prescribed fire actions to the Regional Forester within 12 hours of the wildfire declaration.
+- Approve Prescribed Fire Plans as qualified and certified to do so by the Regional Forester; ensure that Prescribed Fire Plans are designed to achieve Land and Resource Management Plan objectives, and meet service-wide and Regional requirements found in FSM 5140 and the Interagency Prescribed Fire Planning and Implementation Procedures Guide (PMS 484). - 2.
+Authorize the ignition of new prescribed fire according to procedures found in the Interagency Prescribed Fire Planning and Implementation Procedures Guide (PMS 484) and the Interagency Standards for Fire and Fire Aviation Operations (NFES 2724, Chapter 5.) - 3.
+Request Regional Forester approval for new prescribed fire as required by Regional direction, or National direction for Preparedness Levels IV and V or when National Fire Danger Rating System forecasted adjective rating is "extreme" for the county(s) or contiguous county(s) in which the prescribed fire is to be conducted; ensure that coordination with applicable State and local officials has occurred prior to requesting Regional Forester approval.

+- 4. Ensure and document the relevant training and experience that demonstrate that personnel implementing Prescribed Fire Burn plans meet service-wide and regional requirements found in FSM 5140 and the Interagency Prescribed Fire Planning and Implementation Procedures Guide (PMS 484). - 5.
+Ensure accurate and timely reporting of all Forest or Grassland prescribed fire activity and report all wildfires resulting from prescribed fire actions to the Regional Forester within 12 hours of the wildfire declaration.
 Report exceedances of the National Ambient Air Quality Standards (NAAQS) to the Regional Forester as soon as practicable. - Conduct reviews of all prescribed fires that are converted to wildfire status that do not meet criteria for a Regional Forester review (sec.
 5142.42).
-Report the results of the review to the Regional Forester within 60 days after the wildfire declaration. - Ensure that prescribed fire personnel are trained in the After Action Review (AAR) process and that they routinely complete AARs after prescribed fire operations. - Conduct an administrative review or facilitated learning analysis on causes of any exceedances of the NAAQS associated with prescribed fire within three months of notification.
+Report the results of the review to the Regional Forester within 60 days after the wildfire declaration. - 7.
+Ensure that prescribed fire personnel are trained in the After Action Review (AAR) process and that they routinely complete AARs after prescribed fire operations. - 8.
+Conduct an administrative review or facilitated learning analysis on causes of any exceedances of the NAAQS associated with prescribed fire within three months of notification.